IrinaTsirkalova/Cucumber-CinemaReservationSystem/README.md

 - Reserve a movie screening without selecting the date and time of the screening.

-- Reserve a movie screening without choosing the movie name
+- Reserve a movie screening without choosing the movie name.

 **Report:**